nahid619/SME---Salesforce-Metadata-Exporter/Features.md

 - Use CSV for raw data needs (faster)
 - Filter objects before selecting all
 - Skip usage analysis if not needed

+**Faster Queries:**
+- Use specific field lists (not SELECT *)
-- Export during off-peak hours for large orgs
+- Add LIMIT clause for large datasets
+- Filter with WHERE clause
+- Use indexed fields in filters

 **API Limit Management:**
 - Monitor daily API usage in Salesforce